telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 ### CIDR Notation for Setting Network Addresses

-The **Subnet Mask** field accepts [a CIRD notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) value between 0 and 32.
+The **Subnet Mask** field accepts [a CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) value between 0 and 32.
 For example, A value of 32 (equal to subnet mask `255.255.255.255`) means that only the host address, as set through the **IP Address** field, will be monitored.
 Conversely, a value of 0 (equal to subnet mask `0.0.0.0`) means that all IP addresses from the range will be monitored.

 The default capturing rules for port 80 (HTTP) and 443 (HTTPS) use  **IP Address** set as `0.0.0.0` and **Subnet Mask** set as *0* (`0.0.0.0`).
 That entry translates to all available IP addresses because it starts from `0.0.0.0` and adds a mask covering the entire IPV4 range (all 4,294,967,296 available addresses).